On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

-To partially guard against this possibility, so-called doubly-robust machine-learning \citep{chernozhukov2018double} estimators have been developed that can be nearly unbiased for the causal effect $\psi $, even when both of the above approaches fail. \textit{DR-ML estimators} employ ML estimators of both the outcome regression $b(x)$ and the propensity score $ p(x)$. \textit{DR-ML estimator}s are the current state of the art for estimation of causal effects, combining the benefits of sample splitting, machine learning, and double robustness \citep{scharfstein1999adjusting, scharfstein1999rejoinder, robins2001comments, bang2005doubly}.
+To partially guard against this possibility, so-called doubly robust machine learning (DRML) \citep{chernozhukov2018double} estimators have been developed that can be nearly unbiased for the causal effect $\psi$, even when both of the above approaches fail.
+DRML estimators employ ML estimators of both the outcome regression $b(x)$ and the propensity score $p(x)$.
+DRML estimators are the state-of-the-art for estimation of causal effects, combining the benefits of sample splitting, machine learning, and double robustness \citep{scharfstein1999adjusting, scharfstein1999rejoinder, robins2001comments, bang2005doubly}.
 By sample splitting we mean that the data is randomly divided into two (or more) samples - the estimation sample and the training sample.
-The machine learning estimators $\widehat{b}(x)$ and $\widehat{p}(x)$ of the outcome regression and the propensity score are fit using the training sample data.
-The estimator $\widehat{\psi}_{1}$ of our causal parameter $\psi$ of interest is computed from the estimation sample treating the machine learning regression estimators as fixed functions.
+The ML estimators $\hat{b}(x)$ and $\hat{p}(x)$ of $b(x)$ and $p(x)$ are fit using the training sample data.
+The estimator $\hat{\psi}_{1}$ of our causal parameter $\psi$ is computed from the estimation sample treating the ML estimators as fixed functions.
 This approach is required because the ML estimates of the regression functions generally have unknown statistical properties and, in particular, may not lie in a so-called Donsker class - a condition often needed for valid inference when sample splitting is not employed.
-Under conditions given in \Cref{thm:drml} below, the efficiency lost due to sample splitting can be recovered by cross-fitting.
-The \text{cross-fit}{} estimator $\widehat{\psi}_{\text{ cross-fit}, 1}$ averages $\widehat{\psi}_{1}$ with its `twin' obtained by exchanging the roles of the estimation and training sample.
-In the semiparametric statistics literature, the possibility of using sample-splitting with cross-fitting to avoid the need for Donsker conditions has a long history \citep[Page 391]{schick1986asymptotically, van1998asymptotic}, although the idea of explicitly combining cross-fitting with machine learning was not emphasized until recently. \citet{ayyagari2010applications} Ph.D. thesis (subsequently published as \citet{robins2013new}) and \citet{zheng2011cross} are early examples of papers that emphasized the theoretical and finite sample advantages of DR-ML estimators.
-See also \citet{belloni2012sparse}.
+Under conditions given in \Cref{thm:drml}, the efficiency lost due to sample splitting can be recovered by cross-fitting.
+The cross-fitting estimator $\hat{\psi}_{\cf, 1}$ averages $\hat{\psi}_{1}$ with its `twin' obtained by exchanging the roles of the estimation and training sample.
+In the semiparametric statistics literature, the possibility of using sample-splitting with cross-fitting to avoid imposing Donsker conditions has a long history \citep[Page 391]{schick1986asymptotically, van1998asymptotic}, although the idea of explicitly combining cross-fitting with ML was not emphasized until recently. \citet{ayyagari2010applications} Ph.D. thesis (subsequently published as \citet{robins2013new}) and \citet{zheng2011cross} are early examples that emphasized the theoretical and finite sample advantages of DRML estimators.